KaOSx/kaosx.github.io/_docs/index.md

   * Live Mode: `~/installation.log`
   * Installed System: `/var/log/installation.log`

 Disk layout info is often needed.
-Many installation related errors are due to incompatible settings, wrong partition table for chosen settings.
+Many installation related errors are due to incompatible settings, wrong partition table for chosen settings, selecting an automated partitioning option while only the manual option is viable for a certain layout.
 To provide that info run:

 ```
 sudo blkid